Shopify/react-native-skia/docs/docs/snapshot-views.md

 The function `makeImageFromView` lets you take a snapshot of another React Native View as a Skia SkImage.
 The function accepts a ref to a native view and returns a promise that resolves to an `SkImage` instance upon success.

+::::info

-On Android, it is safer to use `collapsable=false` on the root view of the snapshot to prevent the root view from being removed by React Native.
+It is safer to use `collapsable=false` on the root view of the snapshot to prevent the root view from being removed by React Native.
-If the view is optimized away, `makeImageFromView` will crash.
+If the view is optimized away, `makeImageFromView` will crash or return the wrong result.

+::::info

 ```tsx twoslash
 import { useState, useRef } from "react";